maorsaadon/OOP_Ex2/readme.md

   2. Extract all on yor computer.
   3. Open a new java project.
   4. Open the file in your java's workspace.
-  5. Press on pom.xml.
+  5. go to Ex2_1 class.
-  6. Press ok.
+  6. go to main function.
   7. Run the project.